This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 I came up with some strategies to help me get through the next few years.

-- Gather up all the suffering and lock it in a box.
-Swallow the key.
+- Gathering up all the suffering and locking it in a box.
+Swallowing the key.

 - Disconnecting from my body = No catching feelings.
 No pain but also no pleasure.

-- Study obsessively = Hooray for ten straight As at school (well, a B for maths), 4 A-Levels and a BA Hons in Business Management.
+- Studying obsessively = Hooray for ten straight As at school (well, a B for maths), 4 A-Levels and a BA Hons in Business Management.